sci-42ver/SICP_SDF/SDF_notes.md

   - ~~maybe~~
     > but an element variable may not have a segment variable as its value.
   - See Exercise 4.19 and 4.20.
+### skipped
+- Exercise 2.12,13 -> SDF_exercises/chapter_2/test-chess.scm
+  are also "chess referee".
+  But it is a bit too long time ago that I wrote these *heavy codes*.
+I won't compare these with the "chess referee" here...
 ## difference from SICP logic programming
 - one-sided matching
   adds (see `algebra-2`)